webgme/webgme/docs/analysis_tools/creating_the_simulator_plugin.rst

 Creating the Simulator Plugin
 ===========================
 This section will show how we can integrate the OpenModelica compiler (OMC) with the webgme.
-The example shown here is of course quite specific to OpenModelica, still the main takeaway is the pattern which typically can be reused for analysis tools in general.
+The example shown here is of course quite specific to Modelica, still the main takeaway is the pattern which can be reused for many analysis tools in general.

-Calling OMC from Command line
+Calling OMC from cmd/shell
 ---------------------------
 Download and install the open-source Modelica modeling and simulation environment `OpenModelica <https://openmodelica.org/>`_.
 After the installation make sure the following command is working from an